-Develop understanding and responses to the threats of on-line criminality, particularly in reducing risk to those most vulnerable to harm and exploitation.
+Develop understanding and responses to the threats of online criminality, particularly in reducing risk to those most vulnerable to harm and exploitation.

-- Develop the understanding of the scale and impact of cyber-crime and cyber-enabled crime and explore the potential for local organisations to counter these threats, particularly through education and awareness raising approaches. - Review gaps in the technology, capacity and capability available to respond to new criminal techniques and practices and seize opportunities to use technology and social media to make communities safer, including targeted engagement and greater use of open source intelligence.
+Develop the understanding of the scale and impact of cybercrime and cyber-enabled crime and explore the potential for local organisations to counter these threats, particularly through education and awareness raising approaches.